SamPrewitt/SamPrewitt.github.io/index.md

 ### Intended Terrain
 Trail bikes have between 120 and 150mm of suspension travel.
 Intended terrain could be anything from local XC trails to a lift-assisted bike park.
+The Jekyll is capable of most green to double black diamond trails.
 * Roots
 * Rock gardens
 * Rock rolls